What’s Written In The Stars For Your 2024? Here’s The Guiding Plot, According To Your Zodiac Sign

 Pisces, Saturn remains in your sign for yet another year, but you’re starting to feel more sure of yourself and less apprehensive about the Planet of Challenge visiting your sign.
 As the year begins, Mars’ presence in Capricorn activates your sector of friendship and social networks, allowing you to weed out frenemies and celebrate and attract people who genuinely love and support you.

-On 17th September, a powerful lunar eclipse in your sign transforms life as you know it.
+On September 17, a powerful lunar eclipse in your sign transforms life as you know it.
 Eclipses can’t be specifically predicted, as they’re known for revealing what was once hidden.
 So it’s as you get closer to the event that the grand revelation will be made.
-But this eclipse is connected to the intentions you set on 10th March of this year, during your annual Pisces new moon.
-And it’s likely to help you level-up by first removing everything that’s hindering your growth from your life, no matter how accustomed you may have been to its presence.
+But this eclipse is connected to the intentions you set on March 10 of this year, during your annual Pisces new moon.
+And it’s likely to help you level up by first removing everything that’s hindering your growth from your life, no matter how accustomed you may have been to its presence.
 Let this eclipse enlighten you to yourself, Pisces.
 This will help you soar in quarter four.